Hypnosis

 |

 Entitlement.
-You feel entitled to a life without problems.
+You have created a belief that you are entitled to a life without problems.

 Look at them.
 They dont have to work at being relaxed.
 Its